 Current research focus

 Amy has had work published in journals such as: Archaeologies, Fabrications, Future Anterior, and Historic Environment.
 Her work has also appeared in proceedings by the Society for Architectural Historians Australia and New Zealand, the digital cultural heritage: FUTURE VISIONS initiative, Transatlantic Dialogues on Cultural Heritage program, and the EUNAMUS project.
 She has also contributed to mainstream outlets such as The Conversation and Border Crossings magazine, and is a regular contributor on history, culture and heritage matters for ABC Radio Australia and Channel 7 News Queensland.

-Amy is the Deputy Editor of Historic Environment (the journal of Australia ICOMOS), serves as an Editorial Board Member of the Society of Architectural Historians of Australia and New Zealand (SAHANZ), a Fellow of the Society of Antiquaries of Scotland, and a Full International Member of the International Council on Monuments and Sites (ICOMOS).
+Amy is the Deputy Editor of Historic Environment (the journal of Australia ICOMOS), serves as an Editorial Board Member of the Society of Architectural Historians of Australia and New Zealand (SAHANZ), is a Fellow of the Society of Antiquaries of Scotland, and a Full International Member of the International Council on Monuments and Sites (ICOMOS).

 Qualifications and awards